Austin Reaves Player Props: Lakers vs. Jazz

-Austin Reaves and the Los Angeles Lakers face the Utah Jazz at 9:00 PM ET on Tuesday.
+Austin Reaves and the rest of the Los Angeles Lakers will be matching up versus the Utah Jazz on Sunday at 3:30 PM ET.

-With prop bets available for Reaves, let's break down some stats and trends to assist you in making good predictions.
+In this article, we look at Reaves' available prop bets, providing stats to help you figure out the best wagers to make.

 Austin Reaves Prop Bets vs. the Jazz